microsoft/WhatTheHack/xxx-DataScience_In_MicrosoftFabric/Coach/Solution-01.md

 ### Overview of student directions (running Notebook 1)
 - This section of the challenge is notebook based.
 All the instructions and links required for participants to successfully complete this section can be found on Notebook 1 in the `student/resources.zip/notebooks` folder.
 - To run the notebook, go to your Fabric workspace and select Notebook 1.
 Ensure that it is correctly attached to the lakehouse.
+You might need to connect to the lakehouse you previously created on the left-hand side file explorer menu.
 - The students must follow the instructions, leverage the documentation and complete the code cells sequentially.

 ### Coaches' guidance